Nic Jacobs

-Nicholas Cozat Marquis Jacobs (born October 13, 1991) is an American football tight end who is currently a free agent.
-He was signed as an undrafted free agent by the New Orleans Saints after the 2014 NFL Draft.
+Nicholas Cozat Marquis Jacobs (born October 13, 1991) is an American former professional football tight end.
+He was signed as an undrafted free agent by the New Orleans Saints after the 2014 NFL draft.
 He played college football at McNeese State, after transferring from Louisiana State.

 Professional career

 New Orleans Saints

-Following the 2014 NFL Draft, Jacobs was signed by the New Orleans Saints as an undrafted free agent.
+Following the 2014 NFL draft, Jacobs was signed by the New Orleans Saints as an undrafted free agent.
 He was signed to their practice squad on September 1, 2014.

 Jacksonville Jaguars

 On September 23, 2014, Jacobs was signed to the Jacksonville Jaguars 53-man roster.
 On August 30, 2016, he was released by the Jaguars.

 Baltimore Ravens

 On November 2, 2016, Jacobs was signed to the Baltimore Ravens' practice squad but was released three days later.